KatherineWadhwani/cs120-KatherineWadhwani/notuber/README.txt

 No matter the modification, 1.9 MB of data were always loaded.
 Thus, enhacements appeared in the form of speed.
 I had originally forgotten to load my CSS first, so this was an important enhacement I incorporated in my final result.
 My website already loaded the JavaScript last (script tag right before closing body tag), so no change was necessary here.
-I was surprised that minifying the CSS did not confer more of an advantage.
+I was surprised that minifying the CSS did not confer an advantage.
 However, this is most likely because the CSS was extremely small.
 It's worth noting that loading the page in a new window under the same conditions elicited different results, so there was substantial variation which could explain why there wasn't a noticeable enhancement when minifying the CSS.
 Conversely, minifying the JavaScript code appeared to greatly impove efficiency.
 This is likely because the JavaScript file was much larger